Why Black Workers Don’t Want to Go Back To The Office

 I’m not surprised that more Black workers want to work remotely in my experience in the mainstream Corporate world.
 I found it exhausting, culturally.
 There was a mismatch.
 Whenever you’re the minority—it’s tiring.
 I don’t have the same cultural touchpoint as you do.
 So even though no one is rude, I find myself having to perform in the office, and if I’m working from home, I put on less of a performance, and it’s less tiring.Michael Berhane

-“More employers should recognize the energy taken out of people when they feel the need to confirm.
+“More employers should recognize the energy taken out of people when they feel the need to conform.
 It doesn’t matter what you say —it matters how individuals behave.
 The truth is every single organization has bad apples.
 If someone in an environment is ignorant about stuff and says things that make me feel uncomfortable, I don’t want to be around them.
 Anything I can do to avoid being around them and avoid interacting with them, I will do.
 Now in the comfort of my home, I can get stuff done, show up when I need to, be present for them, and then go” – Abadesi.

 What does the community say?